APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 - Students reported to the Daily Bruin that symbolism and chants made them uncomfortable

-	- The school cleaned everything up (not before major news outlets snapped several photos) without any condemnation
+	- Brushed under the rug by cleaning everything up (not before major news outlets snapped several photos) without any condemnation

 	- Chants continued throughout protests